 Businesses worldwide are being pushed into the “new normal” of digitally-driven business practices.
-Companies and the human workers who make up the current business processes constantly seek new methods to digitize and improve them.
+Companies and the human workers who make up the current business processes constantly seek new methods to digitise and improve them.

 Modernisation is the improvement or upgrading of existing code and physical infrastructure (plants, machines, processes, and so on) to improve product quality and provide consumer value to achieve business objectives.
 It is also undertaken to engage in proactive competition and gain competitive advantages.